 It was created by HubSpot, highlighting a few other methods that I’ve not mentioned in my list above.

-Recommended tools to help you grow your Facebook Likes
+Recommended tools and books to help you grow your Facebook Likes

 Right, let me finish this post by sharing with you some useful links to recommended Facebook tools and resources.

-I’ve used most of these tools myself in the marketing of my business, and chances are you’re already using them too, but if not, then dig in.
+I’ve used most of these tools myself in the marketing of my business, and chances are you’re already using them too, but if not, then feel free to dig in.

 Check out this useful post on KISSmetrics on what you need to know about Facebook’s insight tools and analytics.